openplanets/scape-fcrepo4-connector/README.md

 Update the configuration of the web application in order to have Fedora 4 discover the new HTTP endpoints at /scape/plans

-*  Add "classpath:scape.xml" to the contextConfigLocation:
+*  Add "classpath:scape-connector.xml" to the contextConfigLocation:

 ```xml
 <context-param>